joomengine/jcb-documentation/071-Reuse-Custom-Code.md

    ```
 2. Access Joomla at `http://localhost:8080`
 3. Log in as an admin and go to:
-   **Extensions → Install → Web → Search “JCB”**
+   **Extensions → Install → Web → Search "JCB"**
 4. Install **Joomla Component Builder** from the Joomla Extensions Directory (JED).

 [00:02:22](https://www.youtube.com/watch?v=8Yl4lAAAWMQ&t=00h02m22s)

-If you have a **JCB package key**, import it via the “Get Package” area to gain access to example components.
+If you have a **JCB package key**, import it via the "Get Package" area to gain access to example components.

 > **Tip:** Always click **Force Local Update** to ensure your local JCB fields and structure are up to date.

-Once installed, you can explore JCB’s internal components and study its **demo data**.
+Once installed, you can explore JCB's internal components and study its **demo data**.

 ---